dd-harp/ramp.xds/README.md

 ## What is **`ramp.xds`**?

 **`ramp.xds`** is an R software package that supports simulation-based analytics for RAMP.
-It's function is to set up, analyze, and solve dynamical systems describing malaria epidemiology, transmission dynamics, and control.
-The structure can also support analytics for other mosquito-borne pathogens.
+It's function is to set up, analyze, and solve dynamical systems describing malaria epidemiology, transmission dynamics, and control. **`ramp.xds`** also supports analytics for other mosquito-borne pathogens.
 The software was designed around a rigorous mathematical framework for modular model building, described in [Spatial Dynamics of Malaria Transmission](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684) (Wu SL, *et al.* 2023.
 PLoS Computational Biology)^[Wu SL, Henry JM, Citron DT, Mbabazi Ssebuliba D, Nakakawa Nsumba J, Sánchez C. HM, et al. (2023) Spatial dynamics of malaria transmission.
 PLoS Comput Biol 19(6): e1010684. https://doi.org/10.1371/journal.pcbi.1010684].
+The framework has been extended to cover *exogenous forcing* by weather and vector control.

-**`ramp.xds`** is part of a suite of R packages to support RAMP simulation-based analytics.
-Supporting packages include:
+**`ramp.xds`** does core computation for simulation-based analytics as part of a suite of R packages.
+Other packages include:

-+ An extended library of stable, tested, and reusable code implementing previously published model families for *ramp.xds* is maintained in [**`ramp.library`**](https://dd-harp.github.io/ramp.library/).
++ An extended library of stable, tested, and reusable code implementing previously published model families for **`ramp.xds'** is maintained in [**`ramp.library`**](https://dd-harp.github.io/ramp.library/).

-+ Algorithms to apply the framework, include code to fit models to data, is found in [**`ramp.work`**](https://dd-harp.github.io/ramp.work/).
++ Algorithms to apply the framework, include code to fit models to data, are found in [**`ramp.work`**](https://dd-harp.github.io/ramp.work/).

 + A large set of models illustrating capabilities are found in [**`ramp.malaria`**](https://dd-harp.github.io/ramp.malaria/).

 **`ramp.xds`**  is under active development.
-It supersedes two other software packages, no longer under active development: [**`exDE`**](https://dd-harp.github.io/exDE/) and [**`MicroMoB`**](https://dd-harp.github.io/MicroMoB/).
+It supersedes two other software packages, no longer under active development: [**`exDE`**](https://dd-harp.github.io/exDE/) and [**`MicroMoB`**](https://dd-harp.github.io/MicroMoB/). (for more, please read about the [history of RAMP software](https://dd-harp.github.io/ramp.xds/articles/History.html)).

 ## Installation